MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ![Split Tunnel VPN configuration](media/vpn-split-tunnelling/vpn-model-2.png)

-_Figure 2: A split VPN solution with defined Office 365 exceptions sent direct to the service.
+_Figure 3: A VPN split tunnel solution with defined Office 365 exceptions sent direct to the service.
 All other traffic is forced back into the corporate network regardless of destination._

 From a security perspective, Microsoft has an array of security features which can be used to provide similar, or even enhanced security than that delivered by inline inspection by on premises security stacks.
 The Microsoft Security team's blog post [Alternative ways for security professionals and IT to achieve modern security controls in today's unique remote work scenarios](https://www.microsoft.com/security/blog/2020/03/26/alternative-security-professionals-it-achieve-modern-security-controls-todays-unique-remote-work-scenarios/) has a clear summary of features available and you'll find more detailed guidance within this article.
 You can also read about Microsoft's implementation of VPN split tunnelling at [Running on VPN: How Microsoft is keeping its remote workforce connected](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/?elevate-lv).